AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/capture-visualiser/capture-show-files.md

 console.
 There is no way to edit an externally created Capture patch on the console.

-You will need to turn off the **Auto Update** option in the Capture Settings window on Titan, otherwise Titan will move all the fixtures about according to layout settings in the Titan show.
+You will need to turn off the <strong>Auto Update</strong> option in the Capture Settings window on Titan, otherwise Titan will move all the fixtures about according to layout settings in the Titan show.

 -  Some fixture types and other Capture elements may not work when you import a show that has been created in full Capture.
 You can